 Strategy deployment provides a broad umbrella structure that allows the Plan-Do-Check-Adjust cycle—the scientific

 method—to flourish.
 It seeks to balance the benefits of centralized control with the need for autonomy and initiative.
 Strategy deployment provides for “bottom-up” involvement, tapping into a vast knowledge reservoir and diluting the Dilbert effect.
 Why shouldn’t work be fun?
 How does strategy deployment fit into the lean production system?

 Think of it as the brain and nervous system.

 Through strategy deployment we seek to achieve:

 - Alignment—How do we get all the players on the same page (literally)?

 - Quick response—How do we make problems visible to everyone so that we can respond quickly?

 We don’t want robots, moving in lock step.
 We want human beings, in all their creative cranky and eccentric glory, moving in the same direction, pulled by a shared vision.

-Act Now: Make 2021 the year that you FINALLY succeed at executing your strategy.
-Enroll in the workshop, Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives, which will show you a proven way to create and achieve your company’s annual objectives.
-The next class is taught by Laura Mottola and starts on May 21.
+- Enroll in the workshop, Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives, which will show you a proven way to create and achieve your company’s annual objectives.
+The next class is taught by Mark Reich and starts on August 13.
 Learn more and register.